Matrix030/Matrix030/README.md

 ## Things I've Built That Nobody Asked For
 * **SteamLensAI**: Started as a simple game recommendation system, ended up processing 17M+ Steam reviews because the data was too interesting to ignore.
 Now it gives game developers actionable feedback from player sentiment
-* **LocalPilotAI**: Built an offline AI coding assistant because waiting for APIs felt wrong
+* **LocalPilotAI**: Built an offline AI coding assistant because i am not gonna write boilerplate code
 * **NYC Transit Hub**: Real-time MTA data because public transit info shouldn't suck (won a hackathon with this one)
 * **QuantumHealthShield**: Post-quantum cryptography for medical records because the future needs better security